Fine literature for the working class

 BIO

 Born and raised in the Hill Country of central Texas, Warren Stoddard II attended Texas State University and received a BA in English.
 Following his graduation in 2018, he traveled to Syria to fight as a member of the Kurdish YPG in the war against the Islamic State.
 He was later wounded in action liberating the city of Ash Sha'fah from ISIS control.
 After three years in the US, he participated in the international response to Russia's 2022 invasion of Ukraine and the defense of the city of Mykolaiv.
-He is currently a graduate student in the MFA program at San Diego State University.
+He is currently a graduate student in the MFA program at San Diego State University, where he is a Presidential Graduate Research Fellow.

 An avid vintage motorcycle and car enthusiast, he has worked as a staff writer for Hotcars and Vehicle History.
 Stoddard is the author of the novella No Birds in Yesterday and the short story collection A Good Place on the Banks of the Euphrates.
-His work has been featured in numerous literary publications around the globe; Stoddard's short story "The Way of the World" was the winner of the 2018 Gates-Thomas Prize for Fiction, and "When This Plane Lands" was listed as Notable Literary Nonfiction in Best American Essays: 2021.
+His work has been featured in numerous literary publications around the globe; Stoddard's short story "The Way of the World" was the winner of the 2018 Gates-Thomas Prize for Fiction, "When This Plane Lands" was listed as Notable Literary Nonfiction in Best American Essays: 2021, and "Reflections on the Holocene" was named a finalist for the Ernest Hemingway Foundation of Oak Park's 2025 Short Story Prize.

 In the Press